The 23 Pinterest Statistics for Marketing You Need to Know in 2026

 12. 85% of Pinners use Pinterest to plan new projects

 Although it is difficult to know exactly when planning moved from paper and magazines to the internet, Pinterest is a frequent go-to in order to plan new projects.
 The COVID-19 pandemic may have contributed to this upswing, as well as the inclusion of mobile devices, but as projects have increasingly moved from tangible items to online planning platforms, Pinterest has continued to have a huge impact on users in effectively planning everything from house projects to seasonal crafts.
-What does this mean for the millions of users utilizing Pinterest?
+What does this mean for the millions of users using Pinterest?
 User types from all backgrounds consider Pinterest a go-to platform for developing important projects and planning upcoming changes to homes, lessons, crafts, and more.

 Pinterest users love finding cool stuff.